hakuzumon/crossfire-strategies/README.md

 The deckers specialty is the ability to use cards from the discard pile, such as Jacked In (3¥), Retrieval Agent (4¥) and Brute Force Hack (5¥).

 <pre>
-5	MINOR HACK	Once during your turn, you can substitute (2) for a (Green) when applying damage.
 10	ACE IN THE HOLE	When you shuffle your discard into your deck, you can leave one non-basic card in your discard.
 30	TRUE PRO	Remove 1 card from your starting deck that matches your main role color.
 Replace it with a 2-cost card of that color.
 35	WHIZZ-DECKER	Once per Scene, when you play a Mark, it does 1 extra damage of any color.